 - Uphold the original finding and sanction

-- Overturn the original finding and sanction, in full or in part
+- Overturn the original finding, in full or in part

 - Uphold the finding and modify the sanction